Same-sex marriage in Estonia: Public opinion

 The 2019 Eurobarometer found that 41% of Estonians thought same-sex marriage should be allowed throughout Europe, while 51% were opposed.
 A poll conducted following the failed referendum attempt showed that support for same-sex marriage and registered partnerships had increased in Estonia.
-The survey conducted by the Estonian Human Rights Centre and Turu-uuringute AS in 2021 showed that 64% of Estonians supported same-sex registered partnerships (35% "fully" and 29% "somewhat"), and 47% supported same-sex marriage.
+The survey conducted by the Estonian Human Rights Centre (EHRC; Eesti Inimõiguste Keskus) and Turu-uuringute AS in 2021 showed that 64% of Estonians supported same-sex registered partnerships (35% "fully" and 29% "somewhat"), and 47% supported same-sex marriage.
 Support was highest among Estonian speakers; with support for partnerships rising to 72% and for same-sex marriage to 53%.
-Support for partnerships fell to 47% among native speakers of other languages (mostly the Russian-speaking minority), and to 35% for same-sex marriage.
+Support for partnerships fell to 47% among native speakers of other languages (mostly the Russian-speaking minority) and to 35% for same-sex marriage.
 In addition, 53% of Estonians considered same-sex attraction "acceptable", with 73% of people aged 15–19 agreeing.

 A poll conducted in March 2023 by the Liberal Citizen Foundation (SALK; Sihtasutus Liberaalne Kodanik) found that 45% of respondents were in favour of same-sex marriage (25% "fully" and 20% "somewhat") and 43% were against (29% "fully" and 14% "somewhat"), while 12% were undecided or had refused to answer.
-An April 2023 poll commissioned by the Estonian Human Rights Center and carried out by Turu-uuringute AS showed that 53% of Estonians supported same-sex marriage.
+An EHRC April 2023 poll carried out by Turu-uuringute AS showed that 53% of Estonians supported same-sex marriage.
 Support was highest among Estonian speakers at 58% and among people aged 20–29 at 75%.
 The 2023 Eurobarometer found that 41% of Estonians thought same-sex marriage should be allowed throughout Europe, while 51% were opposed.
 The survey also found that 51% of Estonians thought that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 42% disagreed.
+A 2026 EHRC survey showed that 53% of Estonians supported same-sex marriage.
+Support varied significantly with language group, standing at 60% among Estonian speakers but decreasing to 38% among Russian speakers.
+82% of people aged 18–29 also expressed support for same-sex marriage.